BC Corrections helps keep British Columbians safe by managing adults who are in custody or under community supervision.

-BC Corrections is committed to the health and safety of inmates and the staff at our facilities.
-We continue to consult with the Provincial Health Officer and other health experts about measures that will assist us in securing the facility during the current health crisis.
+BC Corrections is committed to the health and safety of the individuals in our care and under supervision in the community - and the 2,700 staff who support them.
+We continue to consult with the Provincial Health Officer and other health experts about measures that will assist us during the pandemic.

-In an effort to prevent the spread of COVID-19 to and within provincial facilities, visits from the public will be restricted at this time.
+To prevent the spread of COVID-19 to and within provincial correctional centres, visits from the public are restricted at this time.

-- For the safety of everyone within this facility, in-person personal visits will be suspended unless there are exceptional circumstances
+- For the safety of everyone within correctional centres, in-person personal visits are suspended unless there are exceptional circumstances

 - Confidential in-person meetings with official visitors (such as legal counsel) will be accommodated as much as possible without permitting direct personal contact

-- All visitors are required to submit to the same safe hygiene measures and self screening protocols as staff, and will be refused entry if they do not comply
+- All visitors are required to follow the same safe hygiene measures and self-screening protocols as staff and will be refused entry if they do not comply

-- Visitors will not be allowed access to the Centre if they are experiencing or exhibiting any signs of illness
+Visitors will not be allowed access to a centre if they are experiencing or exhibiting any signs of illness.

-Contact the Warden with any written requests for an exception before visiting a facility in person.
+Contact the Warden with any written requests an exception before visiting a correctional centre in person.

 Probation officers and bail supervisors continue to supervise approximately 18,000 individuals on community supervision orders through a variety of methods based on case-specific factors, such as the level of risk they pose and their offence type.